martin-ejdestig/sork/README.md

 }
 ```

-- source\_exclude: Regular expression for paths relative to project root to exclude.
+- `source_exclude`: Regular expression for paths relative to project root to exclude.
 The value is
   passed to [re.compile](https://docs.python.org/library/re.html#re.compile) if set to something
   other than the empty string.
-- source\_paths: List of paths relative to project root to traverse when looking for source files.
+- `source_paths`: List of paths relative to project root to traverse when looking for source files.
   Used when no source paths are passed on the command line.